pirackr/fast-zing-mp3-dl/README.md

 - Small script which download the songs from mp3.zing.vn, written in python 2.7.11, should be compatible with python 2.7, not sure about 3.x
 - I wrote it for fun, use it at your risks and beware about the terms & licenses.
+- The code is currently quite messy, will refactor it soon when I have time
 - No warranty ^^.

 # How to use